Active vs passive speakers: what's the difference? Which is better?

 In their simplest form, traditional stereo hi-fi systems consist of a source component, an integrated amplifier and a pair of passive speakers.
 Pretty straightforward, right?

-But if you break down the signal path it can be split into a greater number of distinct sections, most of which are lumped together in this simple set-up.
+But if you break down the signal path, it can be split into a greater number of distinct sections, most of which are lumped together in this simple set-up.

-It's not always clear what the difference is between passive speakers and active speakers, especially considering how innocuous the terms often appear.
-Here we will break what passive and active speakers are, how they differ, which is better, and even what defines powered speakers, too.
-By the end, you will have a much better picture of how these various types work and, hopefully, which is right for you.
-After that, you can jump over to our best speakers and best active speaker buying guides to find the perfect option for your needs and budget.
+By the end, you will have a much better picture of how these various types of speakers work and, hopefully, which is the right option for you.
+After that, you can jump over to our best (passive) speakers and best active speakers buying guides to find the perfect option for your needs and budget.

 What are passive speakers?

-Now you need muscle, something that can take the line-level signal from the preamplifier and increase it enough to drive a pair of speakers – say hello to the power amplifier.
+Now, you need muscle, something that can take the line-level signal from the preamplifier and increase it enough to drive a pair of speakers – say hello to the power amplifier.
 However, this isn’t directly connected to your speaker’s drive units.

 Its output has to pass through a crossover filter network that in a two-way speaker splits the signal into just high frequencies (to go to the tweeter) and everything else for the larger mid/bass unit.